 According to HR magazine, a global survey of 22,000 workers in 18 countries represents that employees in the UK are below the world average when it comes to rating their managers as effective.
-The study highlights the impact of ‘good’ management on the engagement levels of employees and their overall perception of the organisation.
+The study highlights the impact of ‘good’ management on the engagement levels of employees and their overall perception of the organization.

-An employee’s evaluations of their manager is in response to the qualities of a successful manager and their fundamental duties of doing a good job at managing the team, its work and being perceived as a leader.
+An employee’s evaluations of their manager is in response to the qualities of a good manager and their fundamental duties of doing a good job at managing the team, its work and being perceived as a leader.

 Relation among a business, a manager and an employee